tsilvs/bash_utils/README.md

 > I am spread too thin between all of my projects, so if you can support my efforts or wish to contribute - please contact me.
 >
 > My username here is almost the same on most popular online social platforms.
+>
+> I am open to business proposals as well.
+CV at LinkedIn.

 # Bash Utility Functions Library